Elevate modern apps with TiDB.

 Banks are increasingly moving their services online, and becoming more digital and intelligent.
 With stricter regulations, financial institutions face significant challenges in their AML efforts.
 These include verifying customer identities, keeping detailed transaction records, monitoring and reporting suspicious activities promptly, and conducting regular risk assessments.
 Some specific challenges include:

-A state-owned bank’s original AML business system that was built on multiple data technology stacks and heterogeneous databases, faces issues such as high development and maintenance costs, inadequate mixed OLTP and OLAP processing capabilities, lack of large-scale elastic storage and high availability, and poor data timeliness.
+A top global bank’s original AML business system that was built on multiple data technology stacks and heterogeneous databases, faces issues such as high development and maintenance costs, inadequate mixed OLTP and OLAP processing capabilities, lack of large-scale elastic storage and high availability, and poor data timeliness.
 To address these problems, the bank reconstructed a global AML system based on the domestic HTAP distributed database TiDB.
 This system innovatively integrates stream computing with batch processing, supports high-concurrency data access and online interactive multi-dimensional queries, achieves the integration of multiple technology stacks, and ensures business continuity.

 The Real-time Anti-Money Laundering (AML) System primarily focuses on real-time monitoring of customer-initiated transactions.
 It receives transaction requests from upstream online systems through interfaces, registers them, and performs real-time rule set matching (such as cumulative transaction amounts and counts involving customer-submitted transactions and historical transactions).
 If a match occurs, case information is generated, and the processing result is returned to the caller in real-time.
 This system is classified as a critical business system (with 5 data replicas) and includes a disaster recovery cluster setup.
 The Real-time AML Business includes both online and batch operations, and from a business perspective, it includes modules such as customer due diligence and transaction due diligence.